 The physiology, biology and technology aspects involved with the aim of optimizing citrus production.
 Manipulations of the citrus physiology with choices of genetic material and plant growth regulators to obtain higher yield and improved fruit quality.
-Home department: Horticultural Science

 752 (8) Ornamental and foliage plant production systems (1.5L, 1.5P)